Drugs A - Z

 What may interact with this medicine?

-What should I watch for while using this medicine?Visit your health care professional for regular checks on your progress.
-You should have a complete check-up every 6 months.
-You will need a regular breast and pelvic exam.
-You should also discuss the need for regular mammograms with your health care professional, and follow his or her guidelines.
+What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
+You will need a regular breast and pelvic exam and Pap smear while on this medicine.

 This medicine can make your body retain fluid, making your fingers, hands, or ankles swell.
 Your blood pressure can go up.
 Contact your doctor or health care professional if you feel you are retaining fluid.